 - Sometimes this is the most potent motivator for donors, so lay out the major and minor adverse effects if you do not act.

-What Should Your Case Statement Look Like?
+What Your Case Statement Should Look Like

 Today’s donors expect a visually stunning presentation.
 They want to be able to understand your mission and your story through images.
 They prefer to flip through a publication, reading captions and call-outs.

 Once a donor grasps your overall mission and story through the visuals, they likely will read the details.
 Capture donors first with a story told through vivid imagery and then persuade them with text that is simple and easy to understand.